vahidfarajidev/notes-repo/Fundamentals/14-evolution-of-async-await.md

 ### 🔸 `async` lets a method run **asynchronously** — *What does "asynchronously" mean?*

-It means the method can perform **long-running tasks (like I/O)** without blocking the thread.
+It means the method can perform long-running tasks (like I/O) without blocking the current thread.
 Instead of doing everything step-by-step and waiting (like synchronous code), it can **start a task, yield control**, and **resume later**.
+The current thread is freed up to do other work, while the long-running task executes on another thread or via the thread pool.
+Once the task completes, the method resumes execution, either on the same thread or on a different one.
-Useful for keeping apps responsive, especially in UI or web apps.
+This is especially useful for keeping applications responsive — such as UI or web apps that need to handle many operations concurrently

 ---